This Month in a Nutshell

 Moss treatments with ferrous sulphate are very useful as a standalone procedure to control the progress of moss and can be used every 4 to 8 weeks throughout the cooler months to keep the moss in check.
 This way you may enter spring with no noticeable moss problem and avoid the job of raking it all out once again!

-For those of you with concerns for safety of children and pets that are likely to be on the lawn soon after treating you can now use a chemical free product in your treatment program.
+For those of you with concerns for the safety of children and pets that are likely to be on the lawn soon after treatment you can now use a chemical-free product in your treatment program.
 See MossOff in the moss killer products link below.

 Watering the Lawn